KaraMaedje/Traffic-Simulation/README.md

 # Traffic-Simulation
 Data Structures Course Project

-NOTE: Header files currently being modified - unavailable at this time (1/17/2019)

 This program makes use of a LinkedListAPI.c file and creates a set of doubly linked lists based on input given in a text file through the command line.
 The purpose of the program